coding-lover-Pranj12/Demo/README.md

 # Demo
-This is my first repository
+This is my first Git Repository .
 Author - Pranjal Patil